 The terminology and abbreviations used can make survey plans difficult to interpret.

-What does the plan show?
+What does the survey plan (SP) show?

 Where are the survey marks?

 Original survey marks (i.e. recorded on a previous survey plan) are noted on the plan with the abbreviation “O”.
 For example OP is an original peg and OIP is an original iron pin.
-Permanent Marks and Reference Marks are placed by surveyors to facilitate future surveys and this information is used by surveyors and available by through survey searches with the Queensland Government.
-These marks are placed near the corner (not at the corner).
+Permanent Marks and Reference Marks are placed by surveyors to facilitate future surveys and this information is used by surveyors and available by obtaining survey searches from the Queensland Government.
+These reference marks are placed near the corner (not at the corner).
 Common reference marks are Iron Pins, Nails, Drill Holes, and in rural areas blazed trees.
 Existing fencing is known as occupation and is usually shown as a way of reference to the corner.
 An example is "Cen RFP 0.1N" means the centre of a round fence post is 0.1 North of the corner.
 We are happy to provide an information sheet with your survey plan.